imperial/cpp-connect/README.md

 ## Running without Docker

 1. Start a PostgreSQL database (e.g. using Docker)
-2. Update the `DATABASE_URL` environment variable in the `.env.local` file to point to your database
+2. Update the `DATABASE_URL` environment variable in the `.env` file to point to your database
 3. Make sure you've followed all the others steps in the "Getting Started" section, including about uploads
 4. Run the following commands to start the app: